flutter_gemma

 - Local Execution: Run Gemma models directly on user devices for enhanced privacy and offline functionality.

-- Platform Support: Compatible with both iOS and Android platforms.
+- Platform Support: Compatible with iOS, Android, and Web platforms.

 - LoRA Support: Efficient fine-tuning and integration of LoRA (Low-Rank Adaptation) weights for tailored AI behavior.